nomanch2022skipq/Frappe_issues-Commands/README.md

 <br>

-### Create an Site on the bench.
+### Create a Site on the bench.

 <br>

-I want to install library.test site and the command is below.
+I want to install the library.com site and the command is below.

 <br>